-Therefore, and after the imminent start of vaccinations against COVID -19, Instituto Bernabeu’s position on the subject is detailed in the following four points:
+Instituto Bernabeu’s position regarding the vaccination of our patients is detailed in the following four points:

 - Vaccination opinion favourable, after the timely approval of the Health Authorities.

-- As indicated in the first vaccines that have already been administered, you must wait two months after the last dose to gestate, both in patients with reproductive issues and any woman seeking pregnancy.
-Meanwhile, in patients with fertility problems, previous studies, ovarian stimulation, IVF, embryo biopsies and other stages of treatment can be started except embryo transfer.
+- As indicated in the first vaccines that have already been administered, you must wait two weeks for the last dose to gestate.
+Meanwhile, in patients with fertility problems, previous studies, ovarian stimulation, IVF, embryo biopsies and other phases of treatment can be started, except for embryo transfer, which must be delayed until 14 days after the last dose of the vaccine.

 - Patients who share a proactive vision: vaccinate as soon as possible and follow the previous point steps.